ghiscoding/slickgrid-universal-wiki/Home.md

   - [x] Add Code Coverage (codecov)
   - [x] Build and run on every PR
 - [x] Bundle Creation (vanilla bundle)
-  - [ ] Eventually add Unit Tests as a PreBundle task
+  - [ ] Eventually add Unit Tests as a Pre-Bundle task
 - [ ] Remove any Deprecated code
   - [ ] Create a [Migration Guide](https://github.com/ghiscoding/slickgrid-universal/wiki/Migration-for-Angular-Aurelia-Slickgrid) for Angular/Aurelia
 - [x] Add simple input bindings in the demo (e.g. pinned rows input)
 - [x] Add possibility to use SVG instead of Font Family
-- [ ] Add Typings for Grid & DataView objects
+- [x] Add Typings for Grid & DataView objects
 - [ ] Cannot copy text from cell since it's not selectable
 - [ ] Remove all Service init 2nd argument (we can get DataView from the Grid object)